Cookie Consent by Free Privacy Policy Generator website

 Automated decision-making is purely carried out by a computer system with no human intervention.
 For example when you apply for credit, a computer system may decide that you're not eligible.
 We very rarely carry out automated decision-makings without any human intervention.
 However, where we have made an automated decision about you, you have the right to object to this.
 We'll tell you where we are making automated decisions about you.

-If you have a concern about the way we handle your personal data, contact the Information Commissioner's Office (ICO).
-If the ICO thinks we have not complied with legal obligations they can give us advice and ask us to solve the problem.
+If the ICO thinks we have not complied with our legal obligations they can give us advice and ask us to solve the problem.
 The ICO cannot award you compensation, their main aim is to improve the information rights practices of organisations.
-The ICO will not usually investigate concerns where there has been an undue delay in bringing it to their attention and so you should raise your concerns with them within 3 months of your last contact with us about your concern.

 There are some circumstances where other laws prevent us from complying with some of your rights and where this is the case, we'll provide an explanation.